Qiskit/qiskit.org/README.md

   npm run test
 ```

-Build static version ready for production, output will generated inside a new folder called `dist`:
+Build static version ready for production, output will be generated inside a new folder called `dist`:
 ```shell
   npm run build
 ```